cardamomcode/fable-python/docs/blogpost.md

 dotnet fable YourProject.fsproj --lang python -o output/
 ```

-The generated Python code will be modern, type-hinted, and ready to run!
+The generated Python code will be modern, type-hinted, and ready to run.

 ## Pydantic Interop